Nov 04, 2025

 Seed Product Manager

-WinField United advisor discussing hybrid decisions with a grower.
+CROPLAN retailer discussing hybrid decisions with a grower

 Making good seed decisions starts with leveraging reliable, quality data.
 Ideally, this means fusing national data with highly localized data from your region or your farm specifically.
-Employ these three data-driven strategies to help ensure you are using the most relevant information when choosing your seed products for next season.
+Employ these three data-driven strategies to help ensure you are using the most relevant information when choosing your seed products for 2026.

 1. Consider your field environment and management style.

 Not all hybrids are created equal, and some respond better to certain management strategies than others.
-Response-to scores can help you match your seed choices to your management style, as well as to the characteristics of individual fields.
+As you plan for 2026, response-to scores are a valuable tool to help match your seed choices to your management style, as well as to the characteristics of individual fields.

 CROPLAN® seed generates nationwide location data including response-to data with our Answer Plot® program.
 Response-to scores measure how individual hybrids respond to population, nitrogen and fungicide applications.
-Using these scores can help you allocate your crop inputs budget more precisely for more efficient and productive yields.
+Using these scores can help you allocate your crop inputs budget more precisely, leading to more efficient and productive yields.

-For example, if you tend to pursue the high-yielding acre and use maximum inputs throughout the year, consider choosing seed with high response-to scores for the opportunity to achieve optimal yield potential through high management.
-Conversely, if you want to manage less intensively through the season, choosing seed that responds favorably to fewer input applications is probably preferable to planting a hybrid with a high response to nitrogen or fungicide.
-Different seed products let you apply inputs less intensely but may still give you an ROI and yield potential that is acceptable to you, if you manage them as directed.
+For example, the rising price of inputs over the years may steer you towards a less intensive management program.
+If that’s the case, choosing seed that responds favorably to fewer input applications is probably preferable to planting a hybrid with a high response to nitrogen or fungicide.
+Different seed products let you apply inputs less intensely but may still give you a ROI and yield potential acceptable to you, if you manage them as directed.
+Conversely, if you plan to pursue the high-yielding acre and use maximum inputs throughout the year, consider choosing seed with high response-to scores for the opportunity to achieve optimal yield potential through high management.

-In 2023, we field tested hybrids from CROPLAN, DeKalb®, NK®, Brevant® and Pioneer® in 70 locations for response to population (RTP), response to nitrogen (RTN) and response to fungicide (RTF).
-The yield responses highlight the importance of understanding how the hybrids you pick react to different management practices to optimize yield potential.
+In 2024 Answer Plot research, we field tested hybrids for response to population (RTP), response to nitrogen (RTN) and response to fungicide (RTF).
+Yield responses highlight the importance of understanding how the hybrids you pick react to different management practices to optimize yield potential.

 Response-to Test